Updated June 18, 2021

 Manfish: A Story of Jacques Cousteau by Jennifer Berne

 This thoughtful and creative book filled with lyrical text and rich illustrations was created for children aged 4-7.
 The story follows Cousteau’s life, developing a love of the sea and yearning to become a “manfish.”
-It teaches about curiosity, achieving dreams and marine conservation.
+It teaches about curiosity, achieving dreams, and marine conservation.
 Children will be fascinated and perhaps inspired to personally get involved in scuba diving.

 Mister Seahorse by Eric Carle